marcelomatheusgauy/Audio_mfcc_gram_transformers/README.md

 # Audio_mfcc_gram_transformers

-Code for the paper 'Audio MFCC-gram Transformers for Respiratory Insufficiency detection'
+This repository contains the code for the paper 'Audio MFCC-gram Transformers for Respiratory Insufficiency detection'.
+For questions regarding the implementation contact: marcelomatheusgauy@gmail.com